Lewis Hamilton column: Tyres were wake-up call for F1

 My Mercedes team's form has really come on in the last few races.
 Silverstone was obviously disappointing, but I believe things happen for a reason and I'm sure that lots of positives are coming my way at some stage.

-the track we are racing on this weekend.
+I really like the Nurburgring, the track we are racing on this weekend.
 Germany's Grand Prix is swapped between it and Hockenheim, and I much prefer the Nurburgring.
 It's a nice flowing track, a lot more like Spa in Belgium.

 It's got great history, it's where the Mercedes Silver Arrows began and it's an important race for the team.